King Charles diagnosed with cancer: What’s next for the UK’s monarchy?

 Including all the children, at the top of the line is William, Prince of Wales and the eldest son of Charles and the late Princess Diana.
 His three children, Prince George, Princess Charlotte and Prince Louis, follow him in the line of succession.
 When Louis was born in 2018, the rule of primogeniture was abolished.
 This means from 2018 onwards, the birth of a royal boy cannot displace a female member of the family in the line of succession.

 Prince Harry, the younger son of Charles and Diana, who has relinquished his royal duties but retains his place in line to the throne, and his two children follow next.
 After them comes Prince Andrew, Charles’s younger brother and the second eldest son of Queen Elizabeth II and Prince Philip, followed by his children, Princesses Beatrice and Eugenie.

-Taking out those aged under 21, the next four in line to the throne are Prince William, Prince Harry, Prince Andrew and Princess Beatrice – Andrew’s eldest daughter.
+Others in line to the throne include Princess Anne, Charles’s sister, and Prince Edward, his youngest brother.

 However, the UK press reported in January that secret provisions had been made to prevent either Prince Harry, who has fallen from favour along with his wife, Meghan Markle, or Prince Andrew, who has been caught up in the Jeffrey Epstein scandal, from carrying out official duties on behalf of the king.
-If that is correct, the next two who might act as counsellors of state after Beatrice are her younger sister, Princess Eugenie, and then Charles’s next younger brother, Prince Edward.

 Who will have to stand in for Charles at royal engagements?